aziz-ashfak/Indian-Flight-Price-Prediction/README.md

 **Days Left**: This is a derived characteristic that is calculated by subtracting the trip date by the booking date.

 **Price**: Target variable stores information of the ticket price.
-## model we use

-## Describe result
+## Describe the processes
-In this project we use 80% data as trainset and  20% data as testset.In this project we use
+In this project we use 80% data as trainset and  20% data as testset.In this project we use  different preprocessing method:
+      **MinMaxScaler**: use for numeric columns
+      **OneHotEncoder**: use for categorical columns
+      **SimpleImputer**: use to detect nan value both for numeric and categorical cols
+## Model we use
+   LinearRegression
+   RidgeRegression
+   RandomForestRegressior
+   AdaBoostRegressor
+   GradientBoostingRegressor
+   BaggingRegressor
+   XGBRegressor
+According to r2_score we choose our best model.
+In initial time our best model was RandomForestRegressior.It r2_score was 0.9978 It was our best model model.
+But it was to much heavy.
+It was 824 MB file .After compressed it was 117 MB.Which cannot be store in github .

+The we  choose our second best model.
+The second beest model was BaggingRegressor.The r2_score was 9969288123254513.After compressed this model the file size is 17 MB.
+And the subtract of both this model is too small.

 ## kaggle notebook link
 ```bash